subodhchhabra/2015/content/pages/schedule.md

 ** Tuesday Jan 27 **

-Lecture 1: Preview of the course and the topics
+Lecture 1: Blizzard fun in the snow

 ** Thursday Jan 29 **

-Lecture 2: Recap: Probabilities, distributions, regression and some linear algebra
+Lecture 2: Short preview of the course and recap: Probabilities, distributions, regression and some linear algebra

 ### Week 2 Feb 2 - Feb 8